-The Halfpenny Girls by Maggie Mason
+The Halfpenny Girls at War by Maggie Mason

 The Halfpenny girls are back – and this time it’s war.
 Three young women, Alice, Edith and Marg have grown up in the same street in Blackpool, but now it’s October 1939 and War has broken out.
 This entertaining and involving series of books has now reached its third novel, and for the three women who have witnessed and experienced so much in the past few years they are now beginning to be separated by circumstance and indeed love.
 This book could well work as a standalone picture of the sort of problems faced by women on the Home Front, not all of which are obvious.
 The author, Maggie Mason, also writes as Mary Wood, and has amassed a vast amount of knowledge of the background of women such as her main characters, and this certainly adds to the authentic feel of this book.
 Not that it is in any sense a dry narrative of what happened; Maggie has a real talent for creating and maintaining vivid characters who inhabit the pages of her books even when facing seemingly daunting and impossible problems.
 Their concerns, their clothes, the settings in the street and now wider areas contribute to a sense of fascinating reality.
 Not that the story is confined to the three women – a younger sister Jackie is also shown as having found love and appalling circumstances.
 This is a vibrant and entertaining book, and I was pleased to have the opportunity to read and review it.